EsGeh/strapi-plugin-sghp-nav-5/packages/sghp-nav/README.md

 - `relatedType`: Menu entries may be associated with entities of a custom content type, e.g. a subpage.
 Refers to a content type via "strapi uid" in the same format as in [strapis entity service api](https://docs.strapi.io/dev-docs/api/entity-service). `$ npm run strapi content-types:list` lists all content types.
 - `relatedDisplayField`: a field of the related type used to display related content in the graphical user interface
 - `hierarchicalPaths`: Menu entries consist of a title and a path.
 The path must be unique.
 If `hierarchicalPaths` is true, the path of subentries is the concatenation with the path of their parents, e.g. if `/productX` is a subentry of `/products`, the full path is `/products/productX`

+# Admin Frontend

+Navigation structure may be edited in the browser from <http://localhost:1337/admin/plugins/sghp-nav>.

 # REST API